 Sample Projects

-In this page, I describe a subset of my recent and ongoing projects.
+This page gives examples of my recent and ongoing projects in control systems as applied to wind energy systems, both individual turbines and wind farms.
 This page is not intended to be all-inclusive and should be considered a work-in-progress.
-Projects include- Wind farm control for maximizing energy capture

 When turbines are grouped together in farms, areodynamic interaction between turbines

-results in energy loss compared to the same number of turbines in the same wind
+results in energy loss and increased turbulence compared to the same number of turbines in the same wind

 Wind turbine fault detection and protection